kylerobots/kylerobots.github.io/_pages/about.md

 <div style="clear:both;"></div>

 Robotics and Intelligent Systems Engineering Lab, Department of the Navy
-- Lead a lab of 6 full time researchers, 2 part time researchers, and numerous rotations and interns with an annual operating budget of approximately $1.3M.
+- Lead a lab of 6 full time researchers, 2 part time researchers, and numerous rotations and interns with an annual operating budget of approximately $1.3M
-- Develop the lab's strategic roadmap and ensure team has requisite support for executing to the roadmap.
+- Develop the lab's strategic roadmap and ensure team has requisite support for executing to the roadmap
-- Represent the lab throughout the command and greater robotics community, including briefs to Admirals and other executives.
+- Represent the lab throughout the command and greater robotics community, including briefs to Admirals and other executives
-- Develop and document best practices such as code reviews and lab 101 tutorials for new employees.
+- Develop and document best practices such as code reviews and lab 101 tutorials for new employees

 <div class="title">
 	Robotics Integration Lead